NGO Santé Diabète

 • 10,000 PLWHIV will have access to awareness raising on the risk factors for diabetes and TB.

-This program is supported by the 5PC Initiative.
+This programme is supported by the Global Fund.